If you're interested in building a raised bed in your backyard, there are a few important factors to consider:

 ACCESS

-Your grow box should be placed in an area that allows for easy access at all times.
+Your raised bed should be placed in an area that allows for easy access at all times.
 It should be situated where you can conveniently bring in construction materials and fertilizers and water your crops.
 Additionally, you should be able to easily carry out your harvested produce.

 SECURITY